 We conducted all analysis with R [@RStudio2020].
 For analyzing the HR data, we focused on five 10-minute intervals of theoretical interest:

-The first interval, the (1) pre-teaching phase, was calculated from the moment the subject arrived and the Fitbit watch was put on, which happened immediately after the subject was welcomed.
+The first interval, the (1) pre-teaching phase, was calculated from the moment the Fitbit watch was put on, which happened immediately after the subject was welcomed.
 The second interval, the (2) teaching phase, began with the experimenter noting the time and step count of the fitness tracker.
 To ensure that the analysis interval starts with the teaching activity, another two minutes were added to the noted time.
 The (3) post-teaching phase began immediately after the end of the teaching lesson.
-To calculate this phase, the time had to be noted as well.
 The (4) interview phase was 10 minutes in the middle of the interview where we calculated the difference from the end of the lesson and from the time when the subject took off the watch.
 This duration was divided in two to get to the middle of the interval.
 Then, 5 minutes were subtracted to get to the start of the 10-minute interval.
-The (5) end phase was calculated by subtracting 10min from the time the subject took off the watch, which was also the end of the study, in order to analyze the last 10min of the study.
+The (5) end phase were the last 10min before the subjects took off the watch..

 We selected 10-minute intervals for multiple reasons: First, 10 minutes was the minimum duration of all intervals, so we ensured the comparability of the intervals for all participants.
 Second, @lu2008can confirmed in their study that 10-minute intervals are a useful duration for analyzing photoplethysmography (PPG) data.
-Third, other studies revealed that the first minutes of the lesson start are essential regarding teacher-student interaction [@donker2018quantitative; @claessens2017positive].
+Third, previous studies revealed that the first minutes of the lesson start are essential regarding teacher-student interaction [@donker2018quantitative; @claessens2017positive].

 To account for individual differences in the baseline HR, unstandardized values in bpm were z-standardized.
 Thus, resulting values can be interpreted as differences from the overall HR mean in standard deviations.